oracle/pgql-lang/pages/pgql-1.3-spec.md

 - _timestamp_ values can be compared to _timestamp with time zone_ values

 To compare such _time(stamp) with time zone_ values to other time(stamp) values (with or without time zone), values are first normalized to have the same time zone, before they are compared.
 Comparison with other operand type combinations, such as dates and timestamp, is not possible.
-However, it is possible to cast between e.g. dates and timestamps (see [CAST Function](#cast-function)).
+However, it is possible to cast between e.g. dates and timestamps (see [CAST](#cast)).

 ### Operator Precedence